Kelly Lim Harris

 The Overachieving Schoolgirl

-In high school, it was that feeling of not belonging that pushed me to pour myself into a poetic life.
-That drive earnt me a Top Scholar Award, the opportunity to represent NZ performing at the Globe Theatre in London, study abroad in France, and a full scholarship to New Zealand’s top-ranked university.
-It's also when I began my lifelong affair with songwriting.
+In high school, that feeling of not belonging pushed me to pour myself into a poetic life.
+That drive earnt me a Top Scholar Award, a full university scholarship, time spent studying in France, and the opportunity to perform at the Globe Theatre in London.

-I took academics seriously, but after school, I’d escape to Opera Factory, a magical little theatre where I honed my stagecraft and discovered the thrill of performing.
-It was there, playing pretend, that I truly felt I belonged.
+I took academics seriously, but after school I’d escape to Opera Factory, a magical little theatre where I honed my stagecraft and discovered where my heart felt at home.

 03